Côte-des-Neiges: History

 Historically, the original settlement, the Village of Côte-des-Neiges, was founded in 1862 and annexed by Montreal in two parts in 1908 and 1910.

 In 1876, land owner and farmer James Swail began residential subdivisions on the eastern side of Decelles Avenue.
 In 1906, a large housing development was started in the area, called Northmount Heights, built by developer Northmount Land Company.
 Much of this area has been expropriated by the Université de Montréal.

 Geographically it was bordered by Decelles Avenue to the north east and the Notre Dame des Neiges Cemetery to the south east, Westmount to the southwest and situated on the confluence of Côte-des-Neiges Road and Queen Mary Road.
 It was one of the last areas of the city of Montreal to be developed and urbanized.
 Up until World War II it remained a village surrounded by working farms to the north and west.
 A ski hill to the south near present-day Ridgewood Avenue at the foot of the mountain and present day Saint Joseph's Oratory, was once used regularly by the Montreal Ski Club into the 1940s.

+Part of the neighbourhood’s Black anglophone population traces its roots to the 1960s, when families displaced from Little Burgundy resettled in Côte‑des‑Neiges.

+Community oral histories recall that several Black families lived in Côte‑des‑Neiges during the mid‑20th century, including the Chambers, Fields, Whites, Smiths, Clarks, Tynes, and Martins (and more).
+Black families were also present in Verdun, Ville‑Émard, Côte‑Saint‑Paul, the South Shore, and the West Island, reflecting the broader dispersion of Montreal’s Black community beyond Little Burgundy.
+The earliest members of the community included men who came from the USA, Atlantic Canada, and a few from the Caribbean, who arrived to work on the railroad.

+On June 22, 2026, a shooting attack occurred in which three people were killed: the perpetrator, a civilian, and a police officer.
+Two other people were wounded.

 Demographics

 Today, the neighbourhood has a large immigrant and student population, and is one of the most densely populated and ethnically diverse neighbourhoods in Canada.
-With over 100 different ethnic communities, predominantly: Québécois, Filipino, West Indian (Black Canadians), South Asian (Tamils and Bengalis), Jewish, Latin American, Iranian, Chinese, Arab, Vietnamese and most recently Eastern European and African.
+With over 100 different ethnic communities, predominantly: Canadian, Filipino, West Indian (Black Canadians), South Asian (Tamils and Bengalis), Jewish, Latin American, Iranian, Chinese, Arab, Vietnamese and most recently Eastern European and African.
 It is one of the few Montreal neighbourhoods where neither the French nor English language dominate.
 Both national languages are spoken equally, along with many others by a high number of multilingual speakers.

+The neighbourhood’s Black population includes people of African, Caribbean, Atlantic Canadian, and Afro-Indigenous heritage, reflecting the diverse histories of Black communities in Montreal.